 Robert Bringhurst’s book The Elements of Typographic Style is on many a designer’s bookshelf and is considered to be a classic in the field.
 Indeed the renowned typographer Hermann Zapf proclaims the book to be

 a must for everybody in the graphic arts, and especially for our new friends entering the field.

 In order to allay some of the myths surrounding typography on the web, I have structured this website to step through Bringhurst’s working principles, explaining how to accomplish each using techniques available in HTML and CSS.
 The future is considered with coverage of CSS3, and practicality is ever present with workarounds, alternatives and compromises for less able browsers.

 At the time of writing, this is a work in progress.
 I am adding to the site in the order presented in Bringhurst’s book, one principle at a time.
-You can subscribe to an RSS feed for notification of new additions.

 I am excluding those principles which are not relevant to the Web or that do not require a technical explanation.
 Unfortunately this excludes the entire opening chapter, the Grand Design, which I heartily recommend you read as it lays down the foundations, philosophy and approach to good typography in any medium.
 If you were to take any working principle from the Grand Design, it would be this:

 Give full typographical attention even to incidental details.

 — Richard Rutter, Brighton, December 2005.

 In February 2014, I opened up the source code to this website on GitHub, with an invitation to web typography enthusiasts to take on the project, update the content and add the missing items.
 I will continue to maintain the website and update as changes are submitted.